 After a long day, I went to LinkedIn to look at my notifications.
 I read a few comments and replied to them.
-After a few minutes, I noticed that I felt exhausted and drained.
+After a few minutes, I noticed I felt exhausted.
 From what?
 Responding to a few comments?
 I removed myself from the conversation.

 Back in 1964, a court had to decide if the love-scene in a movie is pornography.
 The judge came to the following conclusion: